cran/iemisc/README.md

 # Disclaimer

-This software is provided "AS IS."
+This software is provided &ldquo;AS IS&rdquo;.
 See the GPL License for more information.

 # License